-The internet has been a busy place this week in the world of photography and Toad Hollow Photography has been searching all corners looking for the best links to share here.
-This week’s list features some really interesting tutorials, reviews, special features, great photography and interesting blogs for the avid photography enthusiast.
+It’s been a terrific week in the world of photography and Toad Hollow Photography has been searching high and low online for the best links to tutorials, reviews, special features, great photography and interesting blogs to share with everyone.